descarteslabs/descarteslabs-python/README.md

 - Allow multiple columns to be used as a composite key when creating a table.

+### Raster

+- Fixed a bug preventing retry-able errors (such as a 429) from being retried.

 ## [1.9.0] - 2021-11-09

 ### Catalog